Home | Support | VT Final Accounts topics

 Can I generate an iXBRL tax computation file

 Yes.
 The company workbooks contain a simple tax computation.
 The tax computation consists of three sheets (TaxCompData, TaxComp and CapAllow) that appear towards the end of the workbook.

 A tax comp iXBRL file is generated separately to the accounts iXBRL file by clicking on the Generate iXBRL File button and choosing the Tax Computation option.
 The tax computation is normally prepared in the same workbook as the accounts.
 However, this does not have to be the case because the iXBRL files are two separate files.

 Most corporation tax filing packages already include a corporation tax computation but you may find it more convenient to use the one in VT.
 You will need to attach two files to your tax package if you use VT's tax comp (the accounts iXBRL file and the tax comp iXBRL file).

 You can also tag your own corporation tax computation in Excel using the Set Tag (Easy) and Set Tag (Comprehensive) buttons.

 with Companies House?

-Since the March 2013 edition, the VT Accounts download has included VT Filer, a small application that files iXBRL accounts files with Companies House.
+The VT Accounts download has includes VT Filer, a small application that files iXBRL accounts files with Companies House.
 You can also file accounts on paper indefinitely with Companies House.